Free Consultation

 Lawsuit:

-· A Lawsuit (or suit) is legal action brought by a party again another that will be decided in court
+A Lawsuit (or suit) is a legal action brought by a party against another that will be decided in court.

 Liable or Liability: